tldr-pages/tldr-c-client/README.md

 On OS X, the client can be installed through [homebrew](http://brew.sh/).

-To get the latest version:
 ```
 brew tap tldr-pages/tldr

+# To install the latest stable release
+brew install tldr

+# To install latest development version
 brew install tldr --HEAD
 ```